OncoRNALab/queensgambit/README.md

 Queens Gambit palettes
 ======================

-I often use the color palettes from the wesanderson R package.
 Recently, I was blown away by the cinematography and color palettes of the Netflix show “The Queens Gambit”, so I made a color palette generated similar to the wesanderson package.
+Full credit to Karthik Ram and his [Wes Anderson color palette package](https://github.com/karthik/wesanderson) for the code and inspiration.

 Installation
 ------------